weiny2/linux-kernel/Documentation/core-api/protection-keys.rst

 Memory Protection Keys
 ======================

+Memory Protection Keys provides a mechanism for enforcing page-based protections, but without requiring modification of the page tables when an application changes protection domains.

-Memory Protection Keys for Userspace (PKU aka PKEYs) is a feature which is found on Intel's Skylake (and later) "Scalable Processor" Server CPUs.
+There are separate Pkey spaces for user and kernel pages.
+Kernel space pkeys (PKeys Supervisor, PKS) are a feature found on some Intel CPUs.
+PKeys Userspace (PKU) is a feature which is found on Intel's Skylake "Scalable Processor" Server CPUs.
 It will be available in future non-server Intel parts and future AMD processors.

-For anyone wishing to test or use this feature, it is available in Amazon's EC2 C5 instances and is known to work there using an Ubuntu 17.04 image.
+For anyone wishing to test or use user space pkeys, it is available in Amazon's EC2 C5 instances and is known to work there using an Ubuntu 17.04 image.

-Memory Protection Keys provides a mechanism for enforcing page-based protections, but without requiring modification of the page tables when an application changes protection domains.
-It works by dedicating 4 previously ignored bits in each page table entry to a "protection key", giving 16 possible keys.
+Pkeys work by dedicating 4 previously ignored bits in each page table entry to a "protection key", giving 16 possible keys.

+Protections for each page are controlled with per CPU registers.
+The 32 bit register stores two separate bits (Access Disable and Write Disable) for each key.

+For PKRU (Userspace) the register is user-accessible.
+For PKS the register is accessible only to the kernel.

-There is also a new user-accessible register (PKRU) with two separate bits (Access Disable and Write Disable) for each key.
-Being a CPU register, PKRU is inherently thread-local, potentially giving each thread a different set of protections from every other thread.
+Being a CPU register, Pkeys are inherently thread-local, potentially giving each thread a different set of protections from every other thread.

 There are two new instructions (RDPKRU/WRPKRU) for reading and writing to the new register.
 The feature is only available in 64-bit mode,